-Over recent years, we’ve explored as much as Europe as possible; working our way through the usual suspects, before getting to know some its lesser known residents.
+Over recent years, we’ve explored as much as Europe as possible; working our way through the usual suspects, before experiencing some more unusual weekend breaks.
 For us, it’s been this motley crowd of cities that have truly stood out.
-Far from Barcelona’s golden beaches capturing our hearts, or Florence’s rose-filled gardens, it’s been these quieter, humbler spots that have left their mark.
-Fiercely independent, self-assured and home to vibrant subcultures, these are the alternative European city breaks we’ll be taking time and time again.
+Far from Barcelona’s golden beaches capturing our hearts, or Florence’s rose-filled gardens, it has been these quieter, humbler spots that have left their mark.
+Fiercely independent, self-assured and home to vibrant subcultures, these are the alternative European city breaks that we’ll be taking time and time again.

-Once a destination touted for its wartime history and Christmas markets, Berlin rapidly climbed tourism’s ladder of fame thanks to its burgeoning hipster scene.
-Offering formidable nightlife, cheap prices and a prolific coffee shop culture, Berlin quickly became a millenial’s paradise; a place to spend long weekends dancing late into the night, a warm beer in hand.
+Once an unusual weekend break, Berlin rapidly climbed tourism’s ladder of fame thanks to its burgeoning hipster scene.
+Offering formidable nightlife, cheap prices and a prolific coffee shop culture, Berlin quickly became a millenial’s paradise; a place to spend long weekends dancing late into the night; a warm beer in hand.

 However, is there an alternative European city break to this popular spot?
 A place that rivals its music scene?
 Indeed, where do you visit when the Berlin love affair ends?
 The answer lies in the city’s northerly neighbour: Hamburg.